DiamondLightSource/httomo/docs/source/introduction/about.rst

         HTTomo is tailored to work with 3D data, here 3D parallel-beam tomographic projection data is splitted and sent to a cluster with multiple GPUs for processing and reconstruction.
 Serial processing of data is also possible.

     HTTomo is a User Interface (UI) package and does not contain any data processing methods but rather utilises other libraries as `backends <https://en.wikipedia.org/wiki/Frontend_and_backend>`_.
-    Please see the list of currently supported packages by HTTomo in :ref:`backends_content`.
+    Please see the list of currently supported packages by HTTomo in :ref:`backends_list`.
 In principle, it should possible to enable any other modular library for data processing methods in HTTomo using :ref:`reference_templates` as a frontend interface.

     A complex data analysis pipelines can be build by stacking together YAML templates which are provided at the documentation page. :ref:`tutorials_pl_templates` of ready to be used full pipelines are also provided.